wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 ## Fixes
 [zlib Updated - NVSE](https://www.nexusmods.com/newvegas/mods/85267) - Updates zlib to the latest version for faster loading and less stutter.

-[Lossless Scaling](https://store.steampowered.com/app/993090/Lossless_Scaling/) - Not necessarily a fix per say, but contains fairly robust frame generation capabilities and can functionally double your FPS at the cost of some visual artifact.
-Would not recommend using the scaling option, ONLY the frame generation.
-Can be purchased on steam.

 ## User Interface & HUD
 [Alternate Holographic Panel](https://www.nexusmods.com/newvegas/mods/82636) - For use with [No PipBoy in Power Armor](https://www.nexusmods.com/newvegas/mods/66916), provides an improved holographic control panel interface when activating the pip-boy.
 This mod is useful for those using [STARS](https://www.nexusmods.com/newvegas/mods/76016).